 (a)

 Quantitative / qualitative information

-31 If write-down, write-down trigger(s) N/A

-32 If write-down, full or partial N/A

-33 If write-down, permanent or temporary N/A

-34 If temporary write-down, description of write-up mechanism N/A

 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument in the insolvency creditor hierarchy of the legal entity concerned).
 Non-cumulative subordinated additional tier 1 capital securities

 36 Non-compliant transitioned features N/A

 37 If yes, specify non-compliant features N/A

-Regulatory treatment of capital instruments subject to transitional arrangements provided for in Schedule 4H to the Banking (Capital) Rules.
+[#] Regulatory treatment of capital instruments subject to transitional arrangements provided for in Schedule 4H to the Banking (Capital) Rules.